unofficialmonzocommunity/Code-of-Conduct/README.md

 - Cameron Chalmers - @Cameron
 - James Billingham - @James Billingham
 - Tom Mannall - @Tom M
-- Mat Chapman - @Mathew
+- Matt Chapman - @Mathew
 - Phillip Baker - @PhilB

 Anything you share with moderators will be held in confidence.
 So please don’t hesitate in coming forward.